Keaton-Clark/RustDB/README.md

 The table struct contains a vector of the header columns.
 The columns are represented by an enum that contains the relevant data for that column.
 E.g. SQLHeaderDef::Varchar has a string that is the name of the column and an integer that is the size of the field.

 ### Storage Design
+Rust has a handy library called serde which serializes and deserializes rust type.
+It stores the dbms and all databases and tables in JSON although I will change this to a binary format later.

+Currently it saves the entire dbms on every command but later I will impliment partial saves to reduce overhead.

 ## Rust explanation
 A fantastic free rust book can be found [here](https://doc.rust-lang.org/book/).
 Email me at keatonclark2@gmail.com if there is any confusion.
 In general rust is very similar to other Object-Oriented languages and you shouldn't have much trouble understanding the source code